 Learn about keeping your home in Your Home in Chapter 7 Bankruptcy and your vehicle in Options to Keep Your Car in Chapter 7 Bankruptcy.

 Because filing for bankruptcy removes your responsibility to pay, after Chapter 7, a creditor can't collect a debt erased by your discharge.
 However, Chapter 7 doesn't change your obligation to return property when a lien is in place and you don't pay as agreed.

 So even though the creditor can't force you to pay what you owe, the creditor can take back the property if you don't pay voluntarily.
 This result occurs because a secured transaction has two primary parts:

 Example.
 Mary buys a couch on credit from a furniture store.
 She signs a contract agreeing to pay for the couch over the next year.
 The contract also states that the creditor (the store) has a security interest in the couch and can repossess it if any payment is more than 15 days late.
 In this type of secured debt, Mary's obligation to pay the debt is her personal liability, and the store's right to repossess the couch is the lien.
 Bankruptcy eliminates her obligation to pay for the couch, but the creditor retains its lien and can repossess the couch if she doesn't pay.

-For bankruptcy purposes, security interest agreements qualify as secured debts only if they have been perfected: recorded with the appropriate local or state records office.
-For instance, to create a lien on real estate, the mortgage holder (the bank or another lender) must typically record it with the recorder's office for the county where the real estate is located.
-To perfect security interests in cars or business assets, the holder of the security interest must typically record it with whatever statewide or local agency handles recordings under the Uniform Commercial Code (these are called “UCC recordings,” and they are usually filed with the secretary of state or department of state).
+For bankruptcy purposes, a security interest agreement qualifies as a secured debt only if the creditor perfects it by recording the lien with the appropriate local or state records office.
+For instance, to create a lien on real estate, the mortgage holder (the bank or another lender) must typically record it with the recorder's office for the county where the real estate exists.